wangjia184/renju/README.md

 It has been simplified here:

 1. Number of residual blocks is reduced from 39 to 19.
-2. Residual block width is narrowed from 256 filters down to 32 filters.
+2. Residual block width is narrowed from 256 filters down to 64 filters.
-3. Since width is reduced to 1/8 and dying ReLU problem was encountered in first attempt, hence activation function ReLU is replaced with PReLU and ELU.
+3. Since width is reduced to 1/4 and dying ReLU problem was encountered in first attempt, hence activation function ReLU of last dense layer is replaced with ELU.
 4. Input is simplified to a `(1, 4, 15, 15)` NCHW tensor with four 15x15 planes.
     * The first plane represents stones of current player
     * The second plane represents stones of opponent player